-How Do We Run Our First Sprint Review?
+How Do We Run Our First Sprint Review? .
 3

-Premise 3
+Premise .
+3

-Guidelines 3
+Guidelines .
+3

-Structure 4
+Structure .
+4

-Sample Agenda 4
+Sample Agenda

-Checklist 5
+Checklist

-Before the Sprint Review 5
+Before the Sprint Review .
+5

-At the Sprint Review Meeting 5
+At the Sprint Review Meeting .
+5

-Meeting Moderation 5
+Meeting Moderation .
+5

-Additional Reminders 6
+Additional Reminders .
+6

-Product Owner Options 6
+Product Owner Options .
+6

-Challenges of a Sprint Review 7
+Challenges of a Sprint Review

+Want to Know More? .
+7